What is social justice?

 - Challenging unjust government policies that contribute to the oppression of some people in a society

 - Ensuring the powerful don’t abuse their power

 - Promoting peace instead of violence

-- Ensuring men and women are able to flourish
+- Ensuring men, women, and children are able to flourish

 Caritas and Social Justice

 Caritas works for a world free of poverty and injustice through community development, advocacy, education and emergency relief.
 Poverty is often caused by the actions of people and therefore, we can take action to eradicate poverty in our world.

 Caritas works with all people to help them understand the underlying causes of poverty and empower them to end injustice.
 As advocates for social justice, Caritas works to ensure the poorest and most marginalised in society have a voice.

 Social justice is promoted through our Church doctrine.
 In addition to the Gospel teachings and person of Jesus Christ, we have Catholic social teaching (CST) that guides us on how to ‘see, judge and act’ on issues of social justice.

 CST is a body of thought that has been developed over several centuries by the Catholic Church, and is rich in Scriptural values such as love, peace, justice, reconciliation and service.
 CST provides us with guidance for addressing modern social justice issues with fairness and integrity.